irungentoo/toxcore/INSTALL.md

   - [MinGW](http://sourceforge.net/projects/mingw/)'s C compiler
   - [CMake](http://www.cmake.org/cmake/resources/software.html)

-Firslty, you need to change your system's PATH.
+Firstly, you need to change your system's PATH.
 Navigate to My Computer>System Properties>Advanced System Settings>Environment Variables.

 Then under System Variables, edit your PATH and add C:\MinGW\bin; to the end of it (Change this to your MinGW install directory - C:\MinGW by default).
 Make sure there's a ";" preceding this entry as well.